• Skip to primary navigation

 messy plus sign diy wallpaper

 I highly recommend making your own vinyl wallpaper!
 It is super affordable, easy to make and apply, makes a big statement, and can be changed out easily!
-It doesn’t really get better than that.
-For a step by step tutorial on how to make your own vinyl wallpaper see this post.
+It doesn't really get better than that.
+For a step by step tutorial on how to make your own vinyl wallpaper.

 For my pantry I decided to go with a messy plus sign pattern.
 I liked that it was crooked because then there was less pressure to apply them exactly straight!
 If you want to use my design space file you can find it here.